Crypto Custody And LUKSO Foundation Partner To Deliver Institutional-Grade Staking

 About GlobalStake

 GlobalStake is the premier non-custodial institutional staking platform, delivering SOC 2 Type II-certified staking services via its proprietary bare-metal infrastructure.
 With validator coverage across 40+ proof-of-stake networks, GlobalStake enables secure, decentralized, and environmentally responsible staking for leading custodians, wallets, exchanges, and ETF issuers.
-For more information, users can visit globalstake.io.
+For more information, users can visit.

 Disclaimer: The information provided in this press release is not a solicitation for investment, nor is it intended as investment advice, financial advice, or trading advice.
 Investing involves risk, including the potential loss of capital.
 It is strongly recommended users practice due diligence, including consultation with a professional financial advisor, before investing in or trading cryptocurrency and securities.
 Neither the media platform nor the publisher shall be held responsible for any fraudulent activities, misrepresentations, or financial losses arising from the content of this press release.